You'll need a 2:1 in music or a combined degree with a substantial music component.

 Months of entry

-We take a broad and inclusive view of the sonic arts; embracing anything from sound installations to free-improvised performances, computer programming through to fine art practice, art in which sound is the medium through to that in which sound plays a supporting role.
+We take a broad and inclusive view of the sonic arts, embracing anything from sound installations to free-improvised performances, computer programming through to fine art practice, art in which sound is the medium and where sound plays a supporting role.

 The course is informed by new technologies and methods of working.
 There are seminars, laboratory-based demonstrations and individual tutorials.

 Assessment takes a variety of forms such as problem-based assignments and the completion of a creative portfolio.

 Please see our University website for the most up-to-date course information: https://www.sheffield.ac.uk/postgraduate/taught/courses